KLCIS Provides Model Policies for Fire Service

 “This is the right thing to do for cities,” said Brian Dickey, KLC Director of Loss Control.
 “It’s an investment on our part to create these policies but we want all cities to be able to benefit from improved policy and safety measures."
 This contract is an ongoing investment by KLCIS into the Fire Services of the Commonwealth, as these policies will be updated as the legal environment for the fire service evolves.
 Steve Riggs, Senior Associate with LLRMI, has over 39 years of experience in fire investigations and training.
 Steve monitors court cases throughout the country to identify new trends in lawsuits that involve fire departments.

 These model policies are created to be in coherence with NFPA Standards and Kentucky Revised Statutes and Kentucky Administrative Regulations.
 They are available in MS Word to allow for customization to fit in with your existing policies.
 We do not recommend changes that would alter the intent of the policy, but because Fire Departments are so different organizationally, changes may be necessary to fit the structure of your individual department.

-If you have any questions Model Policies for the Fire Service, email Howard Rosewell, Senior Property Risk Engineer at KLCIS, or call him at 800-876-4552.
+If you have any questions Model Policies for the Fire Service, contact Brian Dickey or Howard Rosewell at KLC or call 800-876-4552.